Didyma

 Didyma (/ˈdɪdᵻmə/; Δίδυμα) was an ancient Greek sanctuary on the coast of Ionia in the domain of the famous city of Miletus.
-Apollo was the main deity of the sanctuary of Didyma, also called Didymaion.
-But it was home to both of the temples dedicated to the twins Apollo and Artemis.
-Other deities were also honoured within the sanctuary.
-The Didymaion was well renowned in antiquity because of its famed oracle.
-This oracle of Apollo was situated within what was, and is, one of the world's greatest temples to Apollo.
-The remains of this Hellenistic temple belong to the best preserved temples of classical antiquity.
-Besides this temple other buildings existed within the sanctuary which have been rediscovered recently; a Greek theatre and the foundations of the above-mentioned Hellenistic temple of Artemis, to name but two.
+Apollo was the main deity of the sanctuary (also called the Didymaion), and it included temples to both Apollo and his twin sister, Artemis; other deities were also honoured there.
+Didyma was known in antiquity for its famed oracle of Apollo, situated within the god's temple.
+The remains of this Hellenistic temple are among the best-preserved from classical antiquity.
+Other buildings from the sanctuary included a Greek theatre and the Hellenistic temple of Artemis.